-Summit Healthcare REIT, Inc., a Maryland corporation, formed in 2004, invests in and owns real estate.
+Summit Healthcare REIT, Inc. ("Summit"), a Maryland corporation, formed in 2004, invests in and owns real estate.
 We continue to qualify as a real estate investment trust ("REIT") for federal tax purposes.
 We are structured as an umbrella partnership REIT, referred to as an "UPREIT," under which substantially all of our business is conducted through Summit Healthcare Operating Partnership, L.P. ("Operating Partnership").
-We are the sole general partner of the Operating Partnership and have control over its affairs.

 We are self-managed and have employees to directly manage our operations.
-At December 31, 2021, we own a 99.88% general partner interest in the Operating Partnership while Cornerstone Realty Advisors, LLC ("CRA"), a former affiliate, owns a 0.12% limited partnership interest.
+At December 31, 2022, we own a 99.88% general partner interest in the Operating Partnership while Cornerstone Realty Advisors, LLC ("CRA"), a former affiliate, owns a 0.12% limited partnership interest.